-2. "The lessor warrants that the following basic services will be made available to all tenants for a fee separate and apart from any rent described in the terms of this lease.
-The basic services are:

-\.
-If these

-services cannot later be provided, such failure or inability to provide the services will not constitute a breach of this lease agreement and the lessor will hold the tenant harmless should the tenant elect to terminate this lease on the grounds that provision of these services was cause for the tenant to apply for and accept occupancy in this congregate housing project."
+2. "The lessor warrants that the following basic services will be made availab tenants for a fee separate and apart from any rent described in the terms of this lease." services are: It f these services cannot later be provided, such failure or inability to provide the services will not constitute a breach of this lease agreement and the lessor will hold the tenant harmless s should the tenant elect to terminate this lease on the grounds that provision of these services was cause for the tenant to apply for and accept occupancy in this congregate housing project."